Medical

 1. Health education- which is designed to change the knowledge, beliefs, attitudes, and behavior that enhances health.

-2. Disease Prevention which encompasses primary, secondary and tertiary stages of disease prevention is designed to decrease risk factors and reduce the implications of the disease.
+2. Disease Prevention, which encompasses primary, secondary and tertiary stages of disease prevention, is designed to decrease risk factors and reduce the implications of the disease.

-Research Question(s) and Hypotheses
+Research Question(S) And Hypotheses

 1. Is there an association between health literacy and diabetes management among the studied population of Chicago?

-HO – There is no significant association between health literacy and compliance with diabetes treatmentamong the studied population of Chicago.
+HO – There is no significant association between health literacy and compliance with diabetes treatment among the studied population of Chicago.

 Initiative Design/Methods

-Nature of the Study
+Nature Of The Study

 The research design of the study will be a quantitative analysis of secondary data.
 The outcomes will be estimated by analyzing the correlation between the health literacy and the management of diabetes, chi-square test will be employed to check the homogeneity of variance that is also called homoscedasticity (Wu, Chung, Lennie, Hall, & Moser, 2008).
-The independent variables are health literacy, and the dependent variable will be the eligibility of healthcare service, rate of diabetes and diabetes treatment therapy correspondingly.
-Lastly, the technology is taken as independent variable to estimate the self-management of diabetes as the dependent variable.
-SPSS will be computed to generate logistic regression which will be used to interpret the p-values.
+The independent variables are health literacy, and the dependent variable will be the eligibility for healthcare services, rate of diabetes and diabetes treatment therapy correspondingly.
+Lastly, the technology is taken as an independent variable to estimate the self-management of diabetes as the dependent variable.
+SPSS will be computed to generate logistic regression, which will be used to interpret the p-values.
 The null hypothesis will be rejected if p < .05.

-Secondary Data Types and Sources of Information
+Secondary Data Types And Sources Of Information

 References